-What does a no obligation pension review really mean?
+What does a no obligation pension check really mean?

-How do I know who to ask for a no obligation pension review?
+How do I know who to ask for a no obligation pension check?

-How do I know if it’s time to review my pension?
+How do I know if it’s time to check my pension?

 If I decide to go with the recommendation for my pension, how do I pay?

 If you qualify for full financial advice with no obligation then we would send you a report detailing our recommendation and how much it would cost to follow our advice.
 If you asked us to act on this recommendation, any fee would come out of your pension so there would be no extra money for you to find.